 As part of the international visitors programme Cultural Heritage, international heritage professionals are given the opportunity to acquaint themselves with the working methods of the Dutch heritage sector.
 The most important aims are to deepen and improve international cultural collaboration in the heritage field.
-In addition, it contributes to professionalization, capacitybuilding, market enlargement and the establishment of a sustainable network.
+In addition, it contributes to professionalisation, capacity building, market enlargement and the establishment of a sustainable network.

 The programme is primarily intended for visitors from the mutual heritage partner countries, but can also be used for visitors from Europe.

 You can apply for the programme through this form.
 After submission, we will inform you about our decision within ten business days.

 Visitors programmes for specific disciplines

-A number of Dutch cultural expertise institutions and public funds organize visitors programs in specific disciplines:
+A number of Dutch cultural expertise institutions and public funds organise visitors programs in specific disciplines: